stremt/Pt.tes/replit.md

 ## Overview

-Pixocraft Tools is a multi-tool web platform offering free, privacy-focused online utilities.
-The application is built as a single-page application (SPA) with a React frontend and Express backend, designed to provide fast, SEO-optimized tools without requiring user registration.
-The platform currently includes 15 tools: Temp Mail Generator, Password Generator, QR Code Maker, Image Compressor, Image Resizer, Text Case Converter, Word Counter, JSON Formatter, URL Encoder/Decoder, Base64 Encoder/Decoder, Barcode Generator, Color Picker, Username Generator, Password Strength Checker, and AI Text Summarizer, with architecture designed for easy expansion.
+Pixocraft Tools is a comprehensive multi-tool web platform offering 175+ free, privacy-focused online utilities.
+The application is built as a single-page application (SPA) with a React frontend and Express backend, featuring production-ready SEO optimization with comprehensive schema.org markup, dynamic sitemap generation, and Indian market keyword targeting.

-The project targets the domain `tools.pixocraft.in` and emphasizes organic search visibility through dynamic SEO, unique tool layouts, and a JSON-based blog system.
+The project targets the domain `tools.pixocraft.in` and emphasizes organic search visibility through structured data, breadcrumb navigation, sitelinks search box integration, and a comprehensive sitemap covering all 175+ tools.

 ## User Preferences